qzhang95/HSID-CNN/README.md

 NOTE:

-This Matlab version is a re-implementation with HSID-CNN, and is for the ease of understanding the algorithm.
+This Matlab version is a re-implementation with HSID-CNN(In peer-review), and is for the ease of understanding the algorithm.
 This code is not optimized, and the speed is not representative.
 The result can be slightly different from the paper due to transferring across platforms.

 Enviroment: